upcs/cs-341-project-sq19-hotel/README.md

 *Basic of menu outlined (Home, News, Contact, etc. - some do not work currently) *GitHub up to date and working.
 *User login and Sign-up basic setup
+*Successful testing for submission class, post, and comment